Shun0212/OwlSpotLight/README.md

    cd ..
    ```
 4. Open this folder in VS Code and start in debug mode (press F5 or use "Run & Debug" → "Start Debugging").
-5. In the OwlSpotlight sidebar, click the "Start Server" button before each search.
+5. In the OwlSpotlight sidebar, click the "Start Server" button.
-   ※ Always click "Start Server" before searching.
+   ※ Please click "Start Server" every time you restart the editor before searching.
 6. Enter a function name or code fragment in the search bar and click "Search".
    ※ After the first run, an index is created, so as long as there are no changes, subsequent searches will be much faster.